Overview

 Andrea Römmele, Hertie School of Governance

-Hans Peter Schmitz, University of San Diego
+Hans Peter Schmitz, North Carolina State University

-Jan Art Scholte, Leiden University
+Jan Aart Scholte, Leiden University

 Elizabeth Searing, University of Texas at Dallas